shardeum/json-rpc-server/README.md

 1. Run the Shardeum network locally (find instructions in the [Shardeum Readme.md](https://github.com/shardeum/shardeum/blob/dev/README.md) file).
 2. Once your network is running, visit `localhost:4000/cycleinfo/1` to see your network's details.
-3. Wait until the network enters processing mode, which happens when all 10 nodes are active (usually around cycle counter 12-14).
+3. Wait until the network enters processing mode, which happens when the active nodes in the network equals the minimum amount of nodes required (usually around cycle counter 12-14).
-4. Once the network is processing, start the JSON RPC server with `npm run start`.
+4. Once the network is in processing mode, start the JSON RPC server with `npm run start`.
 5. Open a new terminal tab and run the tests with `npm run test` to see the test results.

 ### Using the Bash Script

-The Bash script sets up the test environment for you.
-This approach is recommended if you haven't already set up the Shardeum network and the JSON RPC server locally.
-The script will handle both setups and execute the tests.
+The Bash script simplifies the process of setting up the test environment.
+It's particularly useful if you haven't already configured the Shardeum network and the JSON RPC server locally, though it can also be used if you have.
+The script will manage both situations and execute the tests for you.

 To run the script:

-1. Clone the JSON RPC Server repository.
+1. Clone and set up the JSON RPC Server locally.
 2. Navigate to the root of the project: `cd json-rpc-server`.
-3. Execute the script: `./setup_shardeum_network ~/Desktop/path-to-your-shardeum-project`.
+3. Execute the script:
-    - If you already have a local Shardeum setup, provide the path to it, and the script will use your existing Shardeum project.
+    - Run `./setup_shardeum_network ~/root/path/to/your/shardeum/project` - If you already have a Shardeum network running locally.
-    - If no path is provided, the script will clone the Shardeum repository and set it up for you.
+    - Run `./setup_shardeum_network` - If you'd prefer the script to set one up for you.
-    - The script will creat a test env in a new `/os/test` path and set up the shardeum and json rpc servers there.
+    - The script will creat a test environment path `/os/test` and set up the Shardeum and JSON-RPC servers there.
-4. The script will then start a network of 10 nodes, start the JSON RPC server, and finally run the test script.
+4. It will then start a network of 10 nodes along with the JSON RPC server, and finally run the test suite.
-5. The tests that require executing transactions on the network will not pass until your local network has atleast 5 active nodes
-    - To get around this, simply increase the wait time in the script to >10 minutes, this will allow enough time for the network to get into processing mode with 5+ active nodes.
+5. Tests involving transactions on the network will fail if your local network has fewer than 5 active nodes.
+To address this, increase the wait time in the script to more than 10 minutes.
+This will give the network sufficient time to reach processing mode with at least 5 active nodes.

 A test account with a hardcoded private key is provided in the tests, ensuring that your tests should pass without any extra configuration.